-In the western world hypertension is a major health problem which has fatal consequences such as myocardial infarction, stroke and renal failure.
+The kidney regulates salt and water excretion and the kidney function is crucial in the regulation of blood pressure.
+In the western world high blood pressure (hypertension) is a major health problem which has fatal consequences such as renal failure, stroke and myocardial infarction.
 The mechanisms behind the development and maintenance of hypertension are largely unknown despite intense research.

 Intercellular communication in the kidney

 Gap junctions allow signals to travel between cells.
 In the renal vasculature gap junctions are found between vascular smooth muscle cells, between endothelial cells and between vascular smooth muscle cells - endothelial cells.
 Stimulation in one part of an arteriole leads to a response at a distant site.
 We have shown that this signal conduction participates in renal autoregulation.
 Also, the control of the renin-angiotensin system depends on functional gap junctions.
 This implicates gap junctions as a major contributor in the control of renal hemodynamics.

 The myogenic response and the tubuloglomerular feedback (TGF) autoregulate renal blood flow and glomerular filtration rate.
 These two mechanisms cooperate to maintain an efficient afferent arteriolar tone.
 This depends on a functional communication between the vascular cells.
 Gap junctions between smooth muscle cells and endothelial cells allow signalling between cells.
 Gap junctions are built from different connexin (Cx) isoforms.
 In the renal vasculature Cx37, Cx40, Cx43 and Cx45 are expressed.
 The function and expression of Cx is changed during hypertension and diabetes.